David Hill

 Sheridan (Burge-Lopez) Sanders

-Coach Sheridan (Burge-Lopez) Sanders is a former Australian Olympic swimmer competing in the 200m and 400m freestyle at the 1988 Olympic Games in Seoul.
+Coach Sheridan (Burge-Lopez) Sanders works with many of our training groups and is an Australian Olympic swimmer who competed in the 200m and 400m freestyle at the 1988 Olympic Games in Seoul.
 She also represented her country at the 1987 Pan Pacific Games and the 1990 Commonwealth Games where she placed 3rd in the 800m Freestyle.
 After retiring from competitive swimming, Coach Sheridan took up Triathlons for fun and fitness, competing in several half Ironman Triathlons and a full Ironman triathlon.
 After her athletic career, Coach Sheridan worked for Speedo Australia in sales and marketing for six years.
 She also managed Sea Eagles Swim School in Australia, for several years.
 Coach Sheridan has taught young swimmers, ages 2-16, as well as adults, how to swim and be water safe for more than twenty years.
 Coach Sheridan will be working with a few training groups including Speedwagon and Sharknado.

 John O'Grady